 Developed in the 1990s, even though these are a relatively new treatment option to fix broken or missing teeth, they have a number of benefits over traditional dental implants:

-- Are implanted into the cheekbone, which is denser than the maxillary bone, so it provides a solid anchor point for the implant
+- They are implanted into the cheekbone, which is denser than the maxillary bone, so it provides a solid anchor point for the implant.

 - Supplementary procedures like a sinus lift are not necessary when fixing these implants if the upper jaw has low bone mass.
 This means the treatment will be shorter, more comfortable, and cheaper.